 Showers

 Under normal circumstances you’re encouraged to use the showers along the beach, but washing with soaps, shampoos, or detergents is illegal.
 This law protects marine life and shore life from harmful chemicals in the run-off.
-However, given the drought emergency, showers and foot washing facilities will be out of service to save water.
+For breaking this law, fines can be issued of up to €750.

 Sports